Tara Anglican School for Girls: History

 The school traces its origins back to 1897, where it is thought to have started with the opening of St. Ronan's School, a Christian, co-educational, primary day school in George Street, Parramatta, by Mary Elizabeth "Joan" Waugh.
 In 1898, Waugh moved St. Ronan's to an already existing school, The Cedars, in Western Road, Parramatta, in partnership with its incumbent principal, Mrs. Bond.
 From here, in keeping with Waugh's Anglican vision, the partnership with Bond was dissolved and the school moved to St. John's Parish Hall, Parramatta, in 1902.

 When Waugh's father, Isaac Waugh, died in 1912, the school moved to the family home, "Tara", in George Street, Parramatta (demolished in 1963).
 The name of this property had been chosen years earlier by the Waugh family who, being of Irish background, named it after the Hill of Tara, in Ireland.
 When Joan Waugh's mother died in 1926, the Tara home was sold, and Tara opened in larger premises at Hassall Street, Parramatta.
 This was to be Tara's home for the next twenty years and the final move for Joan Waugh.
 When she died in 1946, the school came under the protection of the Church of England in Australia.
 All Saints' Church Hall was to be Tara's next home.
 It is here that it is said that without the help of Paddy Walker and the active participation of a group of parents, the school would not have survived.

 On 6 February 1952, 142 junior school boys and girls moved from All Saints', and began school at "Ellangowan", at 153 George Street, Parramatta.
 In 1953, the school commenced classes for senior school pupils.
 At this site, Tara grew rapidly, and thus it was determined that another larger premises was required.
-In Term 3 of 1958, 103 senior school girls commenced at the schools current site at Masons Drive, with a new Headmistress, Helen Claridge.
+In Term 3 of 1958, 103 senior school girls commenced at the school's current site at Masons Drive, with a new Headmistress, Helen Claridge.
 This site had previously been The Smith Family Hospital for Children with Rheumatic Fever.
 A new Science Block was added in 1959; a library in 1962, and the swimming pool in 1965.
 Construction of the Tara Junior School, and the first floor extension to the main block commenced in 1969.
 The girls from the Junior School moved to the Masons Drive buildings late in 1970.
 Ellangowan was sold in 1969 to fund the construction.